Episode 9: Why QQQ Beat SPY In Dispersion Options

 First, the symbol decomposition was informative.
 The repo learned that dispersion strength was not evenly distributed across SPY and QQQ.
 QQQ was the actual signal carrier.

 Second, the dynamic overlay fix was not cosmetic.
 It changed the winner ranking and reduced parity drift.
-That is a real research result, not just an engineering note.
+That is a real research result, more than an engineering note.

 The best QQQ evidence still comes with caveats, but it is not hand-wavy anymore.
 It has: